Anudin/so-much.space/_posts/2021-01-31-why-learn-vim-pros-cons.md

 If you use specialized editors regulary, start of using a plugin for those or check for integrated vim modes to ease the transition.
 Questions will arise naturally, address those and take notes.
 Use a standard text editor or switch off your Vim plugin when you get overwhelmed.\
-Finally, when you feel relatively comfortable, start to take a look at plugins and skim through *Practical Vim*.
+Finally, when you feel relatively comfortable, start to take a look at plugins and skim through Practical Vim.

 There's one special tip for every aspiring Vimmer that I want to highlight.
 In fact I think it's a useful tip for most people using a computer.